Hengle/Folkvangr/Jobs/Contributing.md

 Terms will be negotiated privately.
 At this point in time, most of my personal savings have already been used up, so full-time payment will only be feasible after crowdfunding.

 ## Studio and Remote Work
-At the time, the project will be managed remotely.
+The project will be managed remotely.
 I live in the middle of nowhere in North Carolina, far from any industry centers.
 This means that software, artist tools, and studio space will be the contributor's responsibility, at least until there are a few core team members and a little budget money to go around.

-If there is a chance to establish a physical studio space, it would be based in Raleigh in central NC, close to the headquarters for Epic Games.
+If there is a chance to establish a physical studio space, it would be based in Atlanta or Raleigh in central NC, close to the headquarters for Epic Games.
 A secondary unit in California, NY, Texas, or Canada might be more convenient for some team members.

 Online communication channels will be set up for dailies, reviews, posts, and updates, but the lack of a central studio is definitely going to cause some slight inconveniences.
 Apologies in advance.
 I will do my best to make things work.